BatchSource/Color-Helper/README.md

 2. Type the command `Set-ExecutionPolicy AllSigned`
 3. Set the default to be "`Yes`"

-4. Type the command `Set-ExecutionPolicy Unrestricted'
+4. Type the command `Set-ExecutionPolicy Unrestricted`
 5. Set the default to be "`Yes`"

 Once you have changed the execution policy, you can run the script.